Admission & Application Requirements

 - Personal statement (Statement of Purpose)

-- GRE verbal, quantitative and analytical writing is required, subject GRE is strongly recommended (minimum of 50th percentile rank on each section is preferred) *RECOMMENDED, BUT NOT REQUIRED, FOR MA IN PSYCHOLOGY APPLICATION
+- GRE verbal, quantitative and analytical writing is required, subject GRE is strongly recommended (minimum of 50th percentile rank on each section is preferred) *RECOMMENDED, BUT NOT REQUIRED

 - CV or resume